LinkItONEDevGroup/LASS/README.md

 Project status:

-	Just start.
-It's expected lots of work need to be done.
+	It's working although we still have lots of idea to do.

 Usage procedure: